What do you want to learn more about?

 Mental Health America works locally and nationally to raise awareness about mental health and ensures that those at-risk for mental illnesses and related disorders receive proper, timely and effective treatment.
 MHA offers unique educational materials created specifically for the LGBTQ audience.

 Committed to Better LGBTQ+ Mental Health

 We are committed to the LGBTQ+ community and their mental health needs.
 Please visit this page often to see new content for both patients and healthcare providers.

 A GeneSight team member explains why it is critical that we talk about mental health, and how the GeneSight team is committed to working towards solutions, greater understanding and respect.

 The mental health issues faced by our LGBTQ+ friends and family will likely increase as a result of our shared national health emergency.
 We’re shining a light on one area that needs attention.

 Pride Month is an important time to talk about depression and its impact on the community.

-By submitting your information in this form, you agree that your personal information may be stored and processed in any country where we have facilities or service providers, and by using our “Contact Us” page you agree to the transfer of information to countries outside of your country of residence, including to the United States, which may provide for different data protection rules than in your country.
-The information you submit will be governed by our Privacy Notice.
+By submitting your information in this form, you agree that your personal information may be stored and processed in any country where we have facilities or service providers, and by using our “Depression Treatment” landing page you agree to the possible transfer of information to countries outside of your country of residence, including to the United States, which may provide for different data protection rules than in your country.
+The information you submit will be utilized for the sole purpose it was submitted for and governed by our Privacy Notice.